 6. It Follows

 A supernatural psychological thriller, this film made its debut at the 2014 Cannes.
-A horror film that bears Tarantino’s seal of approval has to be by all logical understanding, a well-made film.
+A horror film that bears Tarantino’s seal of approval has to be, by all logical understanding, a well-made film.
 The content lives up to the reputation and has a brilliant character development and a slow steady building of tension accentuated by the soundtrack and the very ambiguous ending.
-The plot follows a metaphorical monster that stalks victims and kills it and this can be transmitted to another victim through sex.
-The film has often been seen as a symbolism for sexually transmitted diseases but the true horror of the film sparks from the nightmarish quality where escape simply is not an option.
+The plot follows a metaphorical monster that stalks victims and kills them and this can be transmitted to another victim through sex.
+The film has often been seen as a metaphor for sexually transmitted diseases but the true horror of the film sparks from the nightmarish quality where escape simply is not an option.

 5. Paper Towns (2015)

-Not exactly a thriller movies like Nerve, but still this is a film that has a riddle at its center.
-And even though the riddles may be the highlight of this story — it’s the unrequited love of Q for Margo — but on the way to find Margo, Q has to solve plenty of riddles which Margo has left as clues for him to follow.
+Not exactly a thriller movie like Nerve, but still, this is a film that has a riddle at its center.
+And even though the riddles may be the highlight of this story — it’s the unrequited love of Q for Margo — but on the way to find Margo, Q has to solve plenty of riddles that Margo has left as clues for him to follow.
 And it is known that with the power of true love, anything can be found.
 So, Q puts the pieces in the puzzle and finds Margo to win her.
 Albeit, she doesn’t love him.
 Truly heartbreaking, right?

 Two men awaken in a room, chained to their feet with two hacksaws and a corpse for company.
 The catch?
-One has to escape the room while the other has to kill him in exchange of his family.
+One has to escape the room while the other has to kill him in exchange for his family.
 Flashbacks detail the backstory while the captives ponder looking at the hacksaw – To cut off the feet tied to the chain.
 One of the most bizarre movies ever made.
 A film that will creep you out.
 But that’s where the fun is!

 Read More: Movies Like Saw